-In feap.
+In fcap.
 8vo, cloth, price 4s.
-6d., with Steel Engraving, MIE FAIRY GODMOTHERS; and other Tales.
+6d., with Steel Engraving, THE FAIRY GODMOTHERS; and other Tales.
 By Mrs. ALFRED GATTY.

 "Her love for fairy literature has led Mrs. Alfred Gatty to compose four pretty little moral stories, in which the fairies are gracefully enough used as machinery.
 They are slight but well written, and the book is altogether very nicely put out of hand.
-Its title is "The Fairy Godmothers." -- Guardian.
-"Approaching in tone and tendency to the fairy tales of
+Its title is 'The Fairy Godmothers.'"-Guardian.

+"Approaching in tone and tendency to the fairy tales of Anderson Most commendable as a fairy book with a

 Andersen.
-Most commendable as a fairy book, with a beautiful illustration by an amatour artist, Miss L. E. Barker."
+Most commendable as a fairy book, with a beautiful illustration by an amateur artist, Miss L. E. Barker."

----Athanaum.
-"A very pretty little book, showing a great deal of talent and originality; indeed, the children are so real, so like our own small friends and acquaintances in all their ways and sayings, that it gives an additional quaintness to the story to find
+"A very pretty little book, showing a great deal of talent and originality; indeed, the children are so real, so like our own small friends and acquaintances in all their ways and sayings, that it gives an additional quaintness to the story to find them subject to the influence admirable."-The Monthly Packet.

-London: George Bell, 186, Fleot-street.
+London: George Bell, 186, Fleet-street.